 A1.
 Was the current head of government or other chief national authority elected through free and fair elections?
 0 / 4

-Kiir was elected president of the semiautonomous region of Southern Sudan in 2010, and inherited the presidency of South Sudan when it gained independence in 2011.
+Kiir was elected president of the semiautonomous region of Southern Sudan in 2010, and inherited the presidency of South Sudan at independence in 2011.
 A revised version of Southern Sudan’s 2005 interim constitution, adopted at independence, gives sweeping powers to the chief executive.
 The president cannot be impeached and has the authority to fire state governors and dissolve the parliament and state assemblies.
-A permanent constitution was due to be passed by 2015, but the National Constitutional Review Commission had yet to produce a draft in 2017.
+A permanent constitution was due to be passed by 2015, but a draft had yet to be published as of 2018.

 A2.
 Were the current national legislative representatives elected through free and fair elections?
 0 / 4